mirte-robot/mirte-documentation/doc/programming.rst

 ROS
 ===

 With Blockly being converted into Python, under water the Python code just becomes a running ROS node when started.
-When robot.createRobot() is called a node named zoef_python_api will be started.
+When robot.createRobot() is called a node named mirte_python_api will be started.
 So all controll software is done in ROS.
 You can find the full API of services and topics here.

-When Zoef start a systemd service will launch the Zoef bringup.
+When Mirte start a systemd service will launch the Mirte bringup.
 This service can be stopped and started manyally as well:

 .. code-block:: bash

-   zoef$ sudo service zoef_ros stop zoef$ sudo service zoef_ros start
+   mirte$ sudo service mirte_ros stop mirte$ sudo service mirte_ros start

 You can also run the launchfile yourself (only when you stopped the systemd service):

 .. code-block:: bash

-   zoef$ roslaunch zoef_bringup bringup.launch
+   mirte$ roslaunch mirte_bringup bringup.launch

 ROS in Jupyter Notebook